-- Security aspects of operation constraints that influence system requirements, architecture, or design are identified. - Enabling systems, services, and material for the security aspects of operation are available. - Trained and qualified personnel who can securely operate the system are available. - System products or services that meet stakeholder security requirements are delivered.

-- Security aspects of system performance during operation are monitored. - Security support to stakeholders is provided.
+- Security aspects of operation constraints that influence system requirements, architecture, or design are identified. - Enabling systems, services, and material for the security aspects of operation are available. - Trained and qualified personnel who can securely operate the system are available. - System products or services that meet stakeholder security requirements are delivered. - Security aspects of system performance during operation are monitored. - Security support is provided to stakeholders.